 The ability to understand yourself and others is one of the best possible outcomes of an education.
 Recognizing that any issue or action can be seen from many perspectives and that these perspectives are the result of each individual’s experiences and thoughts is a key step toward building strong, compassionate communities.
-Schools are becoming more intentional about creating spaces in which all students feel seen, heard, and valued, regardless of background, ability, or age.
+Research tells us that SEL programs can improve academic outcomes, reduce emotional distress, and promote pro-social behavior (Zinsser et al., 2016).

-Empathy mapping and role-playing allow students to step into the shoes of others—whether classmates, community members, individuals from different generations or cultural backgrounds, or even fictional characters—providing opportunities to recognize and appreciate different perspectives and develop empathy.
+Two strategies often used in SEL programs are empathy mapping and role-playing.
+These activities allow students to step into the shoes of others—whether classmates, community members, individuals from different generations or cultural backgrounds, or even fictional characters—providing opportunities to recognize and appreciate different perspectives and develop empathy.

 What Are Empathy Mapping and Role-Playing?